chriskrycho/v4.chriskrycho.com/2018/zettelkasten-update-all-in-on-bear.txt

 ---

 I wrote earlier this week about adopting a Zettelkasten approach for research, and moving writing prompts and ideas from Bear into Ulysses as part of that.
 I’m already reversing course, though, and pushing *ideas* from Ulysses back over into Bear.
-(Don’t worry, this isn’t the typical “obsessing over tools *instead* of doing work” problem.)
+(Don’t worry, this isn’t the typical “obsessing over tools *instead* of doing work” problem.
+It’s a change that flows out of doing the work.)

 The reason is simple: Ulysses is fantastic for organizing writing projects.
 However, it has a pair of very important (for me) limitations for the ideation and research phase.